apache/nuttx/boards/sim/sim/sim/README.txt

   sudo apt-get -y install net-tools sudo nuttx/tools/simbridge.sh eth0 on

-Here is some tips you may need:
+Here are some tips you may need:
-  1.Must launch the executable with the root permission 2.Have to use virtual machine if host is in corporation network 3.Configure the network adapter in NAT mode if virtual machine is used
+  1. Must launch the executable with the root permission
+  2. Have to use virtual machine if host is in corporation network
+  3. Configure the network adapter in NAT mode if virtual machine is used

 X11 Issues
 ----------